The Poop Coffee Industry: more than Kopi Luwak (Cat, Monkey, Elephant, Bat + Bird Shit Coffee)

 The cherries are then picked and brought to well-cared-for elephants – each maintained in their own home – and carefully mixed in with their other food, including things like bananas and rice to ensure a balanced diet.

-The process “eats up” 36 whole pounds of coffee cherries for every one kilogram of coffee produced!
+The process “eats up” 18 whole kilos of coffee cherries for every one kilogram of coffee produced!

 From there they are washed, raked, and then dried in the sun naturally before being hulled and sorted to ensure only the even, larger beans remain.